Skip to content

 1. Use the Windows + I shortcut key combinations to bring up the Settings page.

-2. Open Update and Security and check whether there is any pending update.
+2. Open Update and Security and check for any pending updates.

 It will check for pending updates and install it on Windows OS.